Weibeck/social-media-platform-suzpect/README.md

 # Social Media App - Suzpect

-This is a simple social media app that i built using React Native.
+This is a simple social media app that i built using React Native and Expo.

 ## Description